thorstenkramm/fillfs/README.md

 If you invoke `./fillfs` without any arguments, the following default settings will apply:

 - `dest`: current directory
-- `cache-dir`: default temporary folder of your operating system, with a fallback to `/tmp`.
+- `cache-dir`: default temporary folder of your operating system (fallback `/tmp`) using hidden subfolder `.fillfs`.
+  A hidden folder `.fillfs` will be created only if cache dir default is used.
+If you specify a custom folder, seed files go directly there with a subfolder.
 - `clean-cache`: false
 - `folders`: 2
 - `files-per-folder`: 20